top of page

 The Real Story of Ronald Colton McAbee

-Ronald Colton McAbee was in Washington, D.C. on January 6, 2021 peacefully protesting in support of his country.
-He traveled to Washington, D.C. because he loves his country and his fellow Americans.
-It’s important to know that Colton is no different than most Americans.
-He’s a hardworking, hometown boy that has selflessly served in law enforcement for most of his adult life.
-He’s been described by his peers as caring, bold, and godly.
-While serving his community as a law enforcement officer, Colton won praise by administering life-saving aide on multiple occasions.
-He saved the life of an imprisoned person on two separate occasions and attempted to save a fellow officer on another.
-These acts of selflessness best demonstrate the stellar characteristics of Colton and his willingness to serve his community and his country.
+Ronald Colton McAbee was in Washington, D.C. on January 6, 2021, peacefully protesting in support of his country.
+He traveled there because he loves his nation and his fellow Americans.
+Colton is no different from most of us—a hardworking, hometown man who selflessly served in law enforcement for much of his adult life.
+Described by peers as caring, bold, and godly, Colton earned praise for administering life-saving aid on multiple occasions while serving his community.
+He saved the life of an imprisoned person twice and attempted to save a fellow officer on another occasion.
+These acts of selflessness reflect the stellar character of a man always willing to serve his community and country.

-His actions on January 6th were not criminal.
-Colton is like many of you, he’s a patriot who loves his country and respects others.
-For anyone that knows Colton, he’s characterized as a kind, courteous, respectful man who is fiercely loyal to those close to him.
-And all these wonderful traits were on full display on January 6th.
-When chaos erupted in the shadow of our nation’s Capital, Colton can be seen actively helping others around him.
-When he saw a fellow law enforcement officer in peril, he immediately stepped-up to help and provide aide for the officer.
-While the chaos continued, he once again rendered aide to a fellow patriot, Rosanne Boyland.
-Colton did everything he could to help Rosanne in the midst of the chaos, but Rosanne sadly passed away.
-She lost her life needlessly and was continually clubbed, as she lay unconscious, by MPD Officer Lila Morris while aide was being given.
-Officer Morris is only one example of the egregious actions by many officers on that day.
-Colton personally witnessed women and elderly Americans being swatted with clubs and he did all the he could do to stand in the way of the violence.
-Sarah and her family will never stop being proud of her husband’s actions on that day.
-This is the Colton that they know.
+On January 6th, Colton’s actions were not criminal—they were heroic.
+A patriot who loves his country and respects others, he’s known to those close to him as kind, courteous, and fiercely loyal.
+Amid the chaos near our nation’s Capitol, Colton exemplified these traits.
+When he saw a fellow law enforcement officer in peril, he immediately stepped in to provide aid.
+Moments later, he rendered assistance to a fellow patriot, Rosanne Boyland, doing everything he could to save her in the midst of the turmoil.
+Tragically, Rosanne passed away, her life lost needlessly as she was continually struck by Metropolitan Police Officer Lila Morris while unconscious—a stark example of the egregious actions by some that day.
+Colton also witnessed women and elderly Americans being attacked with clubs and did all he could to shield them from the violence.
+Sarah and her family will always be proud of Colton’s courage and compassion on January 6th.
+This is the Colton they know.

 Ronald Colton McAbee Rendering Life-Saving Aid to Rosanne Boyland & Helping Police Officers